 There will be two rounds of funding for both Colorado First and Existing Industry grants in FY2018.

-- To apply for a job-training grant, please contact your local community college grant representative.
+- To apply for a job-training grant, please contact your local CFEI college grant representative.
+All draft grant applications must be submitted to the appropriate college representative a minimum of 2 weeks (10 working days) prior to the State application due date.
 Find the nearest rep.

 - If your company is planning to expand or relocate to Colorado, please contact OEDIT at 303-892-3840.